neo-oink/mana-a-mana/README.md

 5. another dozen of kids as *players*
 6. five non-playing kids/adults as *mana mages*

-\*if playing while standing small garden tables are enough
+\*if playing while standing, small garden tables are enough

 ## two vs four-factions variant
 |# of factions| 2 | 4 |